Inflationary power spectrum from the Lanczos algorithm: Some foundation of inflationary perturbation

 Applying the Euler-Lagrange equation, we obtain the equation of motion in the momentum space,

 One possible solution of Eq. \eqref{eom of v} is the well-known BD vacuum,

-However, defining a privileged quantum vacuum state in curved spacetime is fundamentally problematic, as established by \cite{Unruh:1976db}.
-In this context, the BD vacuum emerges as a particular state that asymptotically approaches the Minkowski vacuum at short distances \cite{Agullo:2022ttg}.
-The complete vacuum characterization requires consideration of both the Poincaré patch of de Sitter spacetime (PdS) and Hadamard regularity conditions.
-Following standard cosmological practice, we maintain the BD vacuum assumption under PdS invariance and Hadamard conditions, consistent with foundational work \cite{Chernikov:1968zm,Tagirov:1972vv,Bunch:1978yq}.
+However, the definition of a privileged quantum vacuum state in curved spacetime is fundamentally ambiguous, as emphasized in \cite{Unruh:1976db}.
+In this setting, the BD vacuum arises as a specific state that approximates the Minkowski vacuum at short distances \cite{Agullo:2022ttg}.
+A complete characterization of the vacuum requires the framework of the Poincaré patch of de Sitter spacetime (PdS) together with Hadamard regularity conditions.
+In accordance with standard cosmological practice, we adopt the BD vacuum under the assumptions of PdS invariance and Hadamard regularity, following the foundational treatments in \cite{Chernikov:1968zm,Tagirov:1972vv,Bunch:1978yq}.

 From an operational perspective, establishing the BD vacuum requires two key elements: $(a)$.
 The initial conditions for Equation \eqref{eom of v} in the sub-horizon regime preceding inflation. $(b)$.
 The harmonic approximation of \eqref{eom of v} as a quantum harmonic oscillator.